nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ## Node RPCs

+!!! warning "Unconfirmed blocks returned"
+    Unless otherwise specified, RPC calls can return unconfirmed blocks and related details.
+In the most important cases where balances or similar details may include unconfirmed amounts, additional warnings have been included.

 ---

 ### account_balance
 Returns how many RAW is owned and how many have not yet been received by **account**

+--8<-- "includes-unconfirmed.md"

 **Request:**
 ```json